code-423n4/2023-10-nextgen/README.md

 - Describe any novel or unique curve logic or mathematical models your code uses: You can find info about the Sales Models that use mathematical models here: https://seize-io.gitbook.io/nextgen/for-creators/sales-models
 - Is this either a fork of or an alternate implementation of another project?:  No
 - Does it use a side-chain?: No
-- Describe any specific areas you would like addressed: Payments functions, Sales Models price accuracy, On-chain metadata, Random Hash generators
+- Describe any specific areas you would like addressed: See above
 ```

 # Tests

 Sample hardhat tests are provided.

+1. Download the github repo
+2. Open command prompt and navigate to the hardhat folder
+3. Install hardhat using npm install --save-dev hardhat
+4. Create a new folder namely smart-contract within the hardhat project
+5. Move the nextgen smart contracts within that folder
+6. Compile smart contracts using npx hardhat compile
+7. Run the tests that exist within the test folder using npx hardhat test